iklyubanov/java-personal-workbench/java-modern-concurrency/overview.md

   for other tasks.
 The JVM does not guarantee that it will comply with this request.
 Normally, it's only used for debugging purposes.*

+  ### Waiting for the finalization of a thread (Recipe 5)

+  In some situations, we will have to wait for the end of the execution of a thread.
+For example, we may have a program that will begin initializing the resources it needs before proceeding with the rest of the execution.
+We can run initialization tasks as threads and wait for their finalization before continuing with the rest of the program.
+  For this purpose, we can use the join() method of the Thread class.
+When we call this method using a thread object, it suspends the execution of the calling thread until the object that is called finishes its execution.

+  *Java provides two additional forms of the join() method: join (long milliseconds) join (long milliseconds, long nanos)
+   In the first version of the join() method, instead of indefinitely waiting for the finalization of the thread called, the calling thread waits for the milliseconds specified as the parameter of the method.*

+ ### Creating and running a daemon thread (Recipe 6)

+ Java has a special kind of thread called daemon thread.
+When daemon threads are the only threads running in a program, the JVM ends the program after finishing these threads.
+ With these characteristics, daemon threads are normally used as service providers for normal (also called user) threads running in the same program.
+They usually have an infinite loop that waits for the service request or performs the tasks of a thread.
+A typical example of these kinds of threads is the Java garbage collector.

+ *You only can call the setDaemon() method before you call the start() method.
+Once the thread is running, you can't modify its daemon status calling the setDaemon() method.
+If you call it, you will get an IllegalThreadStateException exception.
+  You can use the isDaemon() method to check whether a thread is a daemon thread (the method returns true ) or a non-daemon thread (the method returns false ).*